 - Not aligning the front foot and the back foot, which messes with the balance.

 - Being flat-footed, messes with the mobility.
+Just don’t be born with those genes.

 - Raising the chin above the hands, giving the opponent a clear shot at it.

-- Putting all the weight on the front leg, which compromises the defensive movement.
+- Putting all the weight on the front leg, which compromises the defensive movement

-Now the most important tip of all…
+The most important tip of all…